6 Tips To Boost Nutrition in Homemade Meals

-Keep reading to find out our simple tips that will lower calories, increase fibre, boost antioxidants and sneak in some extra veggies
+Keep reading to find out our simple tips that will manage calories, increase fibre, boost antioxidants and sneak in some extra veggies.

 Swap Pastry for A healthier Crust

 Pastry is typically high in saturated fat or processed oils.
 It’s also made with plain white flour which is low in fibre.
 Decrease the fat content, increase the fibre content and nutritional value by swapping pastry for wholegrain breadcrumbs, wholegrain wraps, potato topping, or use filo for a lighter pastry.
 For desserts swap pastry for oats, nuts and seeds.

 Check out our crustless potato top fish pie.

 Store-bought dips can contain a lot of extra oils, salt, sugar and additives increasing their calories and decreasing their nutritional value.
 Instead, make your own dips at home with fresh and wholesome ingredients.
 Dips are perfect to add into wraps or sandwiches, to dip crackers or veggie sticks in, or to put over a salad or roast veggies.

 Check out our delicious DIY dips for inspiration.

 Decrease the fat content and increase the nutritional value by replacing sour cream, mayonnaise and ice-cream for Greek yoghurt.
 Greek yoghurt is a great source of protein, calcium and good gut bacteria.
 Think healthy bones and muscles, better mobility and a happier mood.